PIEPrivacy/PIEPrivacy/README.md

 **(2) Download and preprocess FS**

+NOTE: We used check-in data all over the world in FS.
+But it may take a lot of time and memory to preprocess FS in this case (we used a supercomputer).
+To reduce time and memory, we recommend to change "AL" (all over the world) to "NY" (New York).

 Download the [Foursquare dataset (Global-scale Check-in Dataset with User Social Networks)](https://sites.google.com/site/yangdingqi/home/foursquare-dataset) and place the dataset in data/FS/.

 Run the following command to fix garbled text.